igormironchik/args-parser/README.md

 Why not to add description, long description, etc into constructors of arguments, so it will be possible to initialize argument in one line?

- * This is impossible because constructors will be ambiguous.
+ * This is impossible because constructors will be ambiguous but you can use auxiliary API that allows to define arguments in one line of code.

 # Example